The yield per acre of Sukuma wiki is of great interest for all farmers considering it as a high potential crop.

 The advantage of doing this is, “You allow the plants time to recover from the stress of harvest.”

-If the farm needs weeding, pest control, and other activities, you can do that after the harvest.
+If the farm needs weeding, pest control, and other activities, you can do that after you’ve done the harvesting.

 Should you be unable to harvest the whole farm, divide it into 7 blocks.